-The auditory tube (also known as pharyngotympanic tube, Eustachian tube, latin: tuba auditiva) is a tunnel that connects the tympanic cavity to the nasopharynx and equalizes pressure on both sides of the tympanic membrane.
+The auditory tube (also known as the pharyngotympanic tube, Eustachian tube, Latin: tuba auditiva) is a tunnel that connects the tympanic cavity to the nasopharynx and equalizes pressure on both sides of the tympanic membrane.

-The opening of the auditory tube in the middle ear is located in its anterior wall, and from here the auditory tube extends forward, medially, and downward to enter the nasopharynx, opening in the lateral wall of the nasopharynx just posterior to the inferior meatus of the nasal cavity.
+The auditory tube is 3,5-4 cm long and around 2 mm in diameter.
+The opening of the auditory tube in the middle ear is located in its anterior wall.
+From here, the auditory tube extends forward, medially, and downward to enter the nasopharynx, opening in the lateral wall of the nasopharynx just posterior to the inferior meatus of the nasal cavity.

 The main functions of the auditory tube are as following: